Centralized Logs using ELK(Elasticsearch, Logstash, Kibana) Stack using openSUSE

 Manage all logs with simple way

 Estu Fardani is currently working as DevOps in Indonesian local startup, have 3 (three) years experience in system support as system administrator, 6 (six) years experience as GNU/Linux technical support, helpdesk and trainer.
 He has extensive experience in all aspects of managing event for local, national and international.
 Last year He success manage GNOME.Asia Summit 2015 at Universitas Indonesia, Depok, West Java.
-Indonesia.
-This year will manage similar event, openSUSE.Asia Summit 2016 at UIN Sunan Kalijaga, Yogyakarta.
+Indonesia and openSUSE.Asia Summit 2016 at UIN Sunan Kalijaga, Yogyakarta.

 Managing server will monitoring all things; disk, network, i/o, CPU, RAM, log, etc. Monitoring that all things will be easy if the number of server is small.
 We just take manual action, login to the server and watch the status.
 But, how to do monitoring if the number of server will increasing; dozens, hundreds?
 We need tools.

 ELK Stack specially can be use for monitoring log.
 Centralized log.
 Centralized logging can be very useful when attempting to identify problems with our servers or applications, as it allows us to search through all of our logs in a single place.
 It is also useful because it allows us to identify issues that span multiple servers by correlating their logs during a specific time frame.

 In this workshop, we will go over the installation of ELK (Elasticsearch, Logstash, Kibana) Stack on openSUSE.
 We will also show how to configure it to gather and visualize the syslogs of systems in a centralized location, using Filebeat.
 Logstash is an open source tool for collecting, parsing, and storing logs for future use.
 Kibana is a web interface that can be used to search and view the logs that Logstash has indexed.
 Both of these tools are based on Elasticsearch, which is used for storing logs.